 More advanced parameter controls can be created that provide greater flexibility.
 The steps required to create advanced parameters are:

 Advanced parameters do require a little more effort, but they are easy to build once you become familiar with the process.
 One of the most common use cases for advanced parameter controls is to permit users to alter the measure being plotted in a view.
-Figure 6.15 shows a time series chart that is currently displaying sales over time, but with a parameter control it allows the end user to change the measure in view to profit, discount, order quantity, or shipping cost.
+Figure 6.15 shows a time series chart that is currently displaying sales over time, but with parameter control it allows the end-user to change the measure in view to profit discount, order quantity, or shipping cost.

 The Parameter Control contains strings identifying each different measure.
-Selecting the Parameter Controls’ drop-down menu exposes each measure— allowing the user to change the time series chart.
-Also notice that view contains parameterized headings for both the report title and the axis label.
+Selecting the Parameter Controls’ drop-down menu exposes each measure allowing the user to change the time series chart.
+Also, notice that the view contains parameterized headings for both the report title and the axis label.
 Take a look at the step-by-step creation of the Parameter Control for this example.